Industrial Engineering

 FOURTH YEAR INDUSTRIAL ENGINEERING

 Note: The Industrial Engineering program is undergoing a major curriculum change that will take effect over multiple stages.
 The fourth year of the program as outlined below corresponds to the requirements of the old program.
+If you are following the new curriculum, please review the fourth year requirements here.

 Fall Session – Year 4 Lect.
 Lab.
 Tut.
 Wgt.